World-first as man crosses Atlantic solo on paddle board

 (CNN)South African watersport pro Chris Bertish has just nailed a world first: he's crossed the Atlantic solo, unassisted and unsupported, on a stand-up paddle board.

 Yes, that's one of those surfboard-like contraptions you've probably fallen off on vacation.
-And yes, we mean the real, genuinely-ferocious ocean that's claimed sailors' lives since man decided to strap wooden planks together and take to the seas.
+And yes, we mean the real, genuinely-ferocious ocean that's claimed sailors' lives since man first decided to strap wooden planks together and take to the seas.

 The big wave surfer and Guinness World Record-holder crossed 4,500 nautical miles, setting off from Agadir Morocco on December 6 and arriving at English Harbour, Antigua on the morning of March 9, local time.